apache/airflow/docs/concepts.rst

 DAGs can be defined using functional abstractions.
 Outputs and inputs are sent between tasks using :ref:`XComs <concepts:xcom>` values.
-In addition, you can wrap functions as tasks using the :ref:`operator decorator <concepts:operator_decorator>`.
+In addition, you can wrap functions as tasks using the :ref:`task decorator <concepts:task_decorator>`.
 Dependencies are automatically inferred from the message dependencies.

 Example DAG with functional abstraction